sayam-1705/rhyno-ev/README.md

 ---

 > **Note:**
-> This project is under active development as part of an internship program.
+> This project is a part of an internship program.